Jailtons7/k6-performance-tests/README.md

 # PERFORMANCE TESTS WITH K6

-This repository contains the code af a hands-on focused course about performance tests with K6.
+This repository contains the code for a hands-on course on performance tests with K6.

 ### Runnning the tests: